CrazyAmphibian/Osmosis/readme.txt

 changelog:
-	V30
+	V31
+		improved performance of searching significantly (more than 8x) improved boolean tag searching to not include tags already in the bool (tag screen only) V30
 		fixed bug where renaming images breaks arrow key navigation  (issue #6) added "smart search" to to image view.